habi/TOMCAT/README.md

 TOMCAT
 ======

-Scripts I have written for my work at the TOMCAT beamline
+Scripts I have written for to ease some of my work at the TOMCAT beamline.
+Mostly Python stuff